nunofachada/cf4ocl/README.md

 OpenCL events, which can be associated with the relevant OpenCL functions. _CL Profiler_ supports multiple command queues and overlapping events, such as simultaneous kernel executions and data transfers.
+Profiling information can be exported in a configurable format, and plotted using a script included in _cf4ocl_.

+<a name="clerrors"></a>

+### 1.1.3\.
+CL Errors

+_CL Errors_ offers a single function which converts a OpenCL error into a human readable string.

 <a name="gerrorframework"></a>

-### 1.1.3\.
+### 1.1.4\.
 GError framework

 The _GError framework_ is internally used by _CL Utils_ and
 _CL Profiler_ for error handling purposes.
 However, the framework is not in any way tied to OpenCL, so it can be used generically in any C program.
-It is composed of only two macros and it is based on the `GError` object from GLib.
+It is composed of three macros and it is based on the `GError` object from GLib.

 <a name="utilities"></a>